Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 A diet high in folic acid is important, especially in the first trimester.
 Low folic acid has been linked with babies having a higher incidence of neural tube defects, for example, spina bifida.
 A good quality pre-natal vitamin supplement which contains 0.5mg or 500 micrograms of folic acid is the daily recommendation.
 Foods high in folic acid are green leafy vegetables, good quality cereals, fortified cereals, liver and grapefruit.

 Some fish are potentially risky to eat during pregnancy.
 High levels of mercury are found in some fish species and when a developing baby is exposed to high levels of mercury they can have problems with their nervous system.
 Those which are higher in the food chain and are predatory such as shark, marlin, southern blue fin tuna, orange roughy and swordfish are best avoided.
-Check the New Zealand Food Safety Authority for more information.
+Check the New Zealand Ministry for Primary Industries Food and Pregnancy guidelines for more information.

 The current recommendation regarding safe alcohol consumption in pregnancy is that there is no proven safe amount.
 The placenta does not completely filter out alcohol and a percentage still makes its way to the baby.
 If you had been drinking alcohol when you conceived try not to worry.
 The important issue is that you abstain for the remainder of your pregnancy.
-Check the Health Education website for more information.
+Check the New Zealand Ministry of Health's Alcohol: Pregnancy and babies website for more information.

 If you have been prescribed medication by your doctor and they are aware you are pregnant, do not stop taking them.
 There is a risk to your own health if you do stop suddenly.
 If you are in any doubt double check with your doctor and a pharmacist.
 Most large public hospitals have drug and medication hot lines which you can phone to speak with a pharmacist.